Everything's Going to Be Great

-Everything's Going to Be Great is a 2025 comedy-drama film directed by Jon S. Baird, and written by Steven Rogers.
-It stars Allison Janney, Benjamin Evan Ainsworth, Bryan Cranston, and Jack Champion.
+Everything's Going to Be Great is a 2025 comedy-drama film directed by Jon S. Baird and written by Steven Rogers.
+It stars Allison Janney, Benjamin Evan Ainsworth, Bryan Cranston and Jack Champion.
 Filming began in April 2023.

 The film premiered at the Tribeca Festival on June 9, 2025, and was released in the United States on June 20, 2025.

 Plot

-Macy and Buddy Smart, along with their sons Derrick and Lester, run a live stage theater company and venue in Kansas, with help from his family.
-Lester, an outcast in his middle school who prefers classy outfits, often imagines conversations with deceased drama legends like Noel Coward, receiving advice, and frequently disrupts live performances, frustrating the stage manager.
-Buddy, an ambitious man, hopes to expand the business to manage two theaters, with plans to eventually move to Milwaukee and larger cities.
-One evening at dinner, he shares this idea and calls for a family vote.
-Derrick, an athlete, opposes the plan, reluctant to leave his girlfriend Annabeth and his spot on the school football team due to frequent relocations.
+In 1989, Macy and Buddy Smart, along with their sons Derrick and Lester, run a live theater company and venue in Akron, Ohio.
+Lester, an outcast in his middle school who prefers classy outfits, often imagines conversations with deceased drama legends like Noël Coward and frequently disrupts live performances, frustrating the stage manager.
+Buddy has ambitions to manage two theaters, with plans to eventually move to Milwaukee and larger cities.
+One evening at dinner, he shares this idea and calls for the family to vote on it.
+Derrick, an athlete, opposes the plan, reluctant to leave his girlfriend Annabeth and his spot on the school football team.
 The rest of the family supports it, particularly Lester, who aspires to succeed in New York’s theater scene.

 After the move to the new theater, Buddy struggles to bring in audiences.
 This brings friction to Macy, who has been worn down by daily life and Buddy’s relentless drive, which often fails to meet her emotional needs.
 He remains fixated on her past as a beauty queen.
 However, the family’s fortunes improves after Buddy, previously agnostic, appears to embrace multiple faiths and solicits their congregations to subscribe to shows, doubling attendance.
-One day, Lester accidentally witnesses Macy in an extramarital encounter with a new acquaintance.
+One day, Lester accidentally witnesses Macy in an extramarital encounter with an actor in the company.
 Distressed, he runs away, with Macy running after him.
 She catches up right as they reach Buddy, who is holding a phone, stunned by an offer to manage a theater in Milwaukee.

 Too excited to notice Macy and Lester’s distress, Buddy leaves to buy champagne to celebrate.
-He collapses and dies of a heart attack while selecting bottles in a convenience store, despite a prior warning from his doctor to retire due to a heart condition, which Buddy ignored.
+He collapses and dies of a heart attack in a convenience store, despite a prior warning from his doctor to retire due to a heart condition.
 Having wagered everything they have on the new theater, the family now has no place to live.
-They are forced to move in with Macy's brother Walter in his farm.
+They are forced to move in with Macy's brother Walter on his farm in Kansas.